suncoast-devs/handbook/lessons/misc-how-does-internet-work/index.md

 Once the browser realizes you wish to visit `handbook.suncoast.io` it must figure out how to address the server.
-The internet itself does not deal in terms of names like `handbook.sucoast.io` but in terms of a numerical addresses in the form `1.2.3.4` or `192.168.145.241`.
+The internet itself does not deal in terms of names like `handbook.sucoast.io` but in terms of a numerical address in the form `1.2.3.4` or `192.168.145.241`.
 The `host names` (e.g.
 `handbook.suncoast.io`) are a convenience to users to not have to deal with remembering the address a service is located at, and also allows the owner of